Simone Rabbi: Club career

 He was raised in the youth teams of Bologna and started playing for their Under-19 squad in the 2018–19 season.

 He made his debut for Bologna's senior squad on 25 November 2020 in a Coppa Italia game against Spezia.
 He made his Serie A debut on 5 December 2020 against Inter.

 On 26 August 2021, he was loaned to Serie C club Piacenza.

 On 30 June 2022, Rabbi signed a four-year contract with SPAL.
+On 30 July 2024, SPAL and Rabbi terminated their contract by mutual consent.

+The day after terminating his contract with SPAL, Rabbi joined Serie B side, Cittadella.

 International career

 He was first called up to represent his country in August 2018 for Under-18 team friendlies.